So, you’ve found your dream home and now you’re struggling with the best way to finance your purchase.

-The best place to start is to research if there’s any incentives or government scheme available for your situation.
+The best place to start is to research mortgages and see if there’s any incentives or government scheme available for your situation.

 For example, the current Help To Buy scheme enables people with a 5% deposit to borrow 20% from the government.
 This means their total deposit is 25%.
 And so the remaining 75% comes via the bank as a mortgage.

 Other government schemes include shared equity.
 This is where you purchase a part of the house using a mortgage and rent the rest.
 Another scheme is the first-time buyer’s ISA, which is where the government will add up to £3,000 to any money you save into the scheme.